 am2 = __________________

-This demonstrates that the quantification of force given in the second law of motion is consistent with quantification of the gravitational force, and therefore the mass referred to in both has the same meaning.
+This demonstrates that the quantification of force given in the second law of motion is consistent with quantification of the gravitational force, and therefore the mass referred to has the same meaning in both cases.

 It is perhaps interesting that the acceleration of either of these masses depends only on the mass of the other.